chrisg07/tileman/README.md

 ## Development

-To run the game on MacOS after installing Love: `open -n -a love "../tileman"`
+To run the game on MacOS after installing LOVE: `open -n -a love "../tileman"` To run the game on Windows after installing LOVE: `"E:LOVE\love.exe" "C:\Users/Chris Guilliams/Projects/tileman"`

 [SUIT](https://github.com/vrld/suit) is used for UI elements